 Hospitality

-With the Employment (Allocation of Tips) Act now in force, every operator must ensure tips are passed on to staff in full and on time.
+With the Employment (Allocation of Tips) Act now fully in force (1st Oct 2024), every operator must ensure tips are passed on to staff in full and on time.
 Failure to comply doesn’t just risk penalties, but it impacts staff morale, retention as well as your reputation.

 At Access Hospitality, we help businesses across the sector stay compliant while making tip distribution simpler, fairer and more transparent.
 Our payroll and workforce management solutions are already used by hundreds of operators to save time, reduce admin and give teams confidence they’re being paid what they deserve.